LorenMin107/AdventureMate/README.md

 # AdventureMate - Campground Booking Platform

-AdventureMate (formerly MyanCamp) is a comprehensive full-stack web application for discovering, booking, and reviewing campgrounds.
+AdventureMate is a comprehensive full-stack web application for discovering, booking, and reviewing campgrounds.
 Built with modern technologies including Node.js, Express, MongoDB, React, and Vite, the platform provides a seamless experience for campers, campground owners, and administrators.

 ## 🚀 Features